Ficool

 > "This is your inheritance.
 Only a pure heart can awaken it.

-The moment the seal touched Noa's palm, it melted into his hand.
+The moment the seal touched Noa's palm, it melted and seeped into his hand.
 Noa stared at his palm in shock.

 What just happened? he thought, then looked up at his mother.